SupremaLex/bbvk/README.md

 ## Description

-bbvk is small util designed to generate the plonk verification key for the custom trusted setup.
+bbvk is a small util designed to generate the plonk verification keys for the custom trusted setup.

 ## Installation